Frequently asked questions

 We currently have no plans to pay a dividend.
 Dividends are typically paid to shareholders once a business has established continuous cash flow based on consistent revenue and reasonable profitability.
 As a high growth business, we look in the near term to grow revenue, establish profitability and reinvest profits into further revenue growth which in turn should drive shareholder value through appreciation of the share price.
 When we believe greater shareholder value is achievable through dividends, we will consider issuing them.

 As a public company we are not permitted to make forward-looking statements or provide financial information about future revenue or profit beyond the current year.
-As a discipline, we carry out long-term forecasting as part of our annual strategy and business planning activities, and as outlined in our Interim Report for 2021, we are forecasting growth.
+As a discipline, we carry out long-term forecasting as part of our annual strategy and business planning activities, this information can be found in our Annual Reports.

 By the end of 2022, we expect to make fully operational two MDCs and two additional plants under construction for other owner-operators.
 We also expect to reach financial close on additional projects that extend existing propositions but also add new capabilities with different feedstock and new offtake applications.
 We are targeting continued, strong revenue growth and reduction in EBITDA losses, with planned investment in new and innovative projects that raise our visibility and range of propositions.